jiahueic/libman/README.md

 11. These three files should have the same file heritance level as manage.py

 Technologies used: Django, SQLite, HTML, CSS <br />

+Note:
+* To calculate the required return date, which is 14 days from the book issue date, override the save function in the BookLoan model
+* To only allow books that have a quantity of more than zero to display on the book loan form, use limit_choices_to field in models.ForeignKey